coherence-community/coherence-demo/README.md

    namespace/sample-coherence-ns created
    ```

-   > Note: You should only need to carry out the following the first time you run the application.
+   > **Note**: You should only need to carry out the following the first time you run the application.

 1. Create a secret for pulling images from private repositories